top of page

 Professional Silence Is Not Neutral

-Yet despite this, there remain no specific, widely adopted guidelines for how mental health professionals should communicate on social media.
-This gap has allowed unregulated, opinion-driven narratives to dominate some of the most sensitive areas of mental health discourse.
-The result is not democratization of knowledge, but distortion.
+Mental health professionals cannot be passive observers.
+The absence of specific guidelines for how clinicians should communicate on social media has allowed opinion-driven narratives to dominate sensitive areas of mental health discourse.
+This is not democratization of knowledge; it is distortion.

 Conclusion